100 iconic moments from music history

 David Bowie kills off Ziggy Stardust

 During a Ziggy and the Spiders concert on July 3, 1973, David Bowie announced that it was their last performance.
 It soon became apparent that it wouldn't be Bowie's last show, but the final appearance of his alter ego Ziggy Stardust, save for a brief resurrection in 1980.
-He'd soon emerge with a darker glam persona, complete with lightning bolt face paint.
+He soon emerged with a darker glam persona, complete with lightning bolt face paint.

 Willie Nelson hosts his first Fourth of July Picnic

 Country musician Willie Nelson hosted his first Fourth of July Picnic at Hurlbut Ranch in Dripping Springs, Texas, in 1973 with a crowd of 40,000 fans.
-The music festival would go on to become a popular annual event for decades.
+The music festival continued to be a popular annual event for decades.

-The release of "No Woman, No Cry" in 1975 would propel Bob Marley into the role of international reggae star.
+The release of "No Woman, No Cry" in 1975 propelled Bob Marley into the role of international reggae star.
 He's the only reggae musician "to achieve iconic status," according to Sean O'Hagan of The Guardian.

 John Travolta and the Bee Gees pushed disco into the mainstream with the general release of the soundtrack to "Saturday Night Fever" in 1977.
-It would become one of the bestselling movie soundtracks of all time, according to Austin Thompson of Mental Floss.
+It became one of the bestselling movie soundtracks of all time, according to Austin Thompson of Mental Floss.

 John Lennon is murdered

 The first hip-hop song to make it on the Billboard Top 40 chart was "Rapper's Delight" by the Sugarhill Gang, in January 1980.
-The success of the single would help push hip-hop music into the mainstream.
+The success of the single helped push hip-hop music into the mainstream.

 MTV airs its first music video

 Just after midnight on Aug.
 1, 1981, MTV aired the first music video on the fledgling network, "Video Killed the Radio Star," by The Buggles.
-The new 24-hour music channel would help make TV a major driver of music sales in the coming decade, according to Michelle Starr of CNet.
+The new 24-hour music channel helped make TV a major driver of music sales in the coming decades, according to Michelle Starr of CNet.

-Grandmaster Flash creates single with samples from at least nine artists
+Grandmaster Flash creates single with samples from at least 9 artists

 The influential single "The Adventures of Grandmaster Flash on the Wheels of Steel," released in 1981, was the first to use samples from other songs, according to Sean O'Hagan of The Guardian.
 It had snippets of music from at least nine other artists, including Blondie, Queen, and the Sugarhill Gang.

-Half a million people attended Simon & Garfunkel's iconic concert at New York City's Central Park in 1981.
-The show was recorded and released in 1982 as an album, reaching sixth place on the Billboard 200 chart.
+Half a million people attended Simon & Garfunkel's iconic concert in New York City's Central Park in 1981.
+The show was recorded and released in 1982 as an album, reaching #6 on the Billboard 200 chart.